 Visitors arrive in the thousands, transforming the village from a peaceful habitation into a considerable mass of frenzied, costumed dancers.

-With its white buildings and traditional blue balconies, the beautiful central plaza has concrete monuments depicting the characters who perform at the party: demon-masked dancers, malaria victims, lawyers, tourists, and just about anything that grabs the imagination of the local communities.
-Also on the plaza is the rather austere chapel, restored in 1998 and splendidly simple yet full of large Cuzqueña paintings.
+With its white buildings and traditional blue balconies, the beautiful central plaza features concrete monuments depicting a diverse range of characters who perform at the party, including demon-masked dancers, malaria victims, lawyers, tourists, and just about anything that captures the imagination of the local communities.
+Also on the plaza is the rather austere chapel, restored in 1998, which is splendidly simple yet full of large Cuzqueña paintings.

-It’s also the residence of the sacred image of the Virgen del Carmen, unusual in its Indian (rather than European) appearance.
-When the pope visited Peru in the mid-1980s, it was loaded onto a truck, driven to within 30km of Cusco, and then paraded on foot to the city center so the pope could bless the image.
+It’s also home to the sacred image of the Virgen del Carmen, which is unusual in its Indian (rather than European) appearance.
+When the pope visited Peru in the mid-1980s, the image was loaded onto a truck, driven to within 30 kilometers of Cusco, and then paraded on foot to the city center so the pope could bless it.
 Even if you don’t make it to Paucartambo for the festival, you can still see the ruined Chullpa burial towers at Machu Cruz, an hour’s walk from Paucartambo; ask in the village for directions.
-Travelers rarely make it here outside of festival time unless en route to the rainforest by road.
+Travelers rarely visit here outside of festival time, unless en route to the rainforest by road.

-Transportes Gallitos de las Roca’s buses leave from their Cusco office (Av Diagonal Angamos 1952; T226895) daily to Paucartambo ($8.50; 3–4 hours) and three times a week to Pilcopata.
+Transportes Gallitos de las Roca’s buses depart from their Cusco office (Av.
+Diagonal Angamos 1952; T: 226895) daily to Paucartambo ($8.50; 3–4 hours) and three times a week to Pilcopata.
 Trucks, which leave from the end of Avenida Garcilaso, beyond the Ormeño office, are slightly cheaper but slower and far less comfortable.

 Buses generally stop off in Paucartambo at the marketplace, from where you cross the stone bridge into the central part of town up to the plaza, where, during festival times only, there’s a tourist information office.